Low-Residue Diet Plan

 1. Good for patients with IBD

 IBD stands for inflammatory bowel disease.
-A low-residue diet is prepared for patients with IBD for faster relief and healing from the surgery.
-The large intestine is responsible for the absorption of dietary fiber.
-When you follow the low residue diet, it will give proper rest to the large intestine.
+For faster relief and healing from surgery, patients with IBD follow a low-residue diet.
+The large intestine is responsible for the absorption of dietary fiber, and following the low-residue diet gives it proper rest.

-On the other hand, the bowels don’t require you to work on breaking down the dietary fiber as you are consuming it moderately.
-You will not have to face any kind of digestion issues while following this diet plan.
+On the other hand, the bowels don’t require you to work on breaking down the dietary fiber as you consume it moderately.
+You will not have to face digestion issues while following this diet plan.

 2. Managing Bloating and Gas